 HEATING & COOLING CONCEPTS & LAB (3 credits) Basic theories of heating, air conditioning and refrigeration.
 Operation of typical equipment and appliances used in an industrial facility.

 FACILITIES OPERATION & MAINTENANCE (3 credits) Introduction to the operation and maintenance of commercial and industrial buildings.
-Students will have the opportunity to earn a LEED Green Association certificate.
+Emphasis on energy saving practices and general concepts of LEED.